Children and Youth Services

 If you are interested in applying for this voucher or would like some more information, please visit the website: Service NSW – Active Kids Voucher

 If you are looking for a registered provider in this program, please visit the following website to find what is available near you: Service NSW – Active Kids Providers

 The Creative Kids Voucher is all about making it easier for school-aged kids (4.5 to 18 years old) to get involved in creative and cultural activities.

-Parents, guardians and carers can claim a $100 voucher per year to put towards the cost of lessons and fees with registered providers.
+Parents, guardians and carers can claim a $50 voucher to put towards the cost of lessons and fees with registered providers.

 It’s a great opportunity to let kids find their passion and learn new skills.

 Vouchers can be used to contribute to registration, participation and tuition costs for performing arts, visual arts, coding, languages, literature, music and other creative and cultural activities with our approved list of activity providers.

 If you are interested in applying for this voucher or would like some more information, please visit the website: Service NSW – Creative Kids Voucher

 If you are looking for a registered provider in this program, please visit the following website to find what is available near you: Service NSW – Creative Kids Providers